South Carolina is home to many beautiful and fascinating moth species.

 The Pale-winged Crocidophora Moth (Crocidophora tuberculalis) is a moth native to South Carolina.
 It is a medium-sized moth with a wingspan of up to 1 inch.
 The moth has pale gray wings with darker gray edges.
 Its body is a dark brown color with pale yellow and gray markings.

 The caterpillar of the Pale-winged Crocidophora Moth is greenish-gray with yellowish stripes along its back.
 This moth species can be found in various parts of the state, such as forests, fields, and yards.
-They are attracted to lights and can often be seen fluttering around street lights or porch lights at night.
+It is attracted to lights and can often be seen fluttering around street or porch lights at night.

 The Pale-winged Crocidophora Moth feeds on nectar from various flowering plants, including milkweed and goldenrod.
 These particular types of moths in South Carolina also play an important role in pollination.